daniel-beet/acme.sh.wiki-clone/how-about-the-private-key-access-modes,--chmod,-or-chown-or-umask.md

-# How acme.sh deals with the private key file modes ?
+# How acme.sh deals with the private key file modes?

 A short answer is:  **we deal with the file permission as little as possible.**

-A shorter answer is: **we almost don't change the file permissions, you set it yourself, and it will keep forever.**
+A longer answer is: **we almost don't change the file permissions, you set it yourself, and it will be kept forever.**

 Ok, let me give a longer answer: